thomasbaustert/bundler-pgs/README.md

     $ bundle-pgs install

-This will load the patch and runs bundler as usual.
+This loads bundler as usual and applies the patch.

-You will also need to change the bundle command for capistrano:
+You will also need to change the bundle command for Capistrano:

     # config/deploy.rb
     ...
     require "bundler/capistrano"
     set :bundle_cmd, "bundle-pgs"

-## Caveats

-* Does not work with [rubygems-bundler](https://github.com/mpapis/rubygems-bundler) and [bundler-unload](https://github.com/mpapis/bundler-unload) yet.

 ## Contact